VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 ```

 # What is POJI class?
-* POJI stands for Plain Old Java Interface
+* POJI stands for Plain Old Java Interface.
-* It is a term analogous to POJO but for interfaces
+* It is a term analogous to POJO, but for interfaces.
-* A POJI is an interface that does not extend any special interfaces of framework or a library
+* A POJI is an interface that does not extend any special interfaces of framework or a library.
-* It is just a regular interface with methods that need to be implemented by any class
+* It is just a regular interface with methods that need to be implemented by any class that implement POJI.
-* It is a term less commonly used than POJO, but concept is similar
+* It is a term less commonly used than POJO, but concept is similar.

 ```
 public interface Vehicle{